 - Labour market discrimination in Ireland is a consistent issue Travellers, Roma, and people of African descent experience significant barriers to accessing employment.
-Research has found that, compared to 'White Irish' respondents, Travellers are almost ten times more likely to experience discrimination in seeking work. - In recent research conducted with 481 Travellers, 43% indicated that they had experienced discrimination on the grounds of their identity when seeking to access employment.
-Twenty % of respondents reported their previous experience of hiding their identity during a recruitment process, such as changing their address. - In recent research, 79% of Roma respondents felt that they had been discriminated against in getting a job.
+Research has found that, compared to 'White Irish' respondents, Travellers are almost ten times more likely to experience discrimination in seeking work.

+- In recent research conducted with 481

+Travellers, 43% indicated that they had

+experienced discrimination on the grounds

+of their identity when seeking to access

+employment.
+Twenty % of respondents

+reported their previous experience of hiding

+their identity during a recruitment process, such

+as changing their address.

+- In recent research, 79% of Roma respondents felt that they had been discriminated against in getting a job.

-- Language difference with lack of interpreter services and the need for professionalised and regulated interpreting services. - Lack of support to Travellers in preserving and developing their identity and culture. - Lack of cultural competency in public services and the need for cultural competency training.
+In relation to identity: Language difference with lack of interpreter services and the need for professionalised and regulated interpreting services.
+Lack of support to Travellers in preserving and developing their identity and culture.
+Lack of cultural compatency in public services Lack of cultural competency in public services and the need for cultural competency training.